Gatipotuzumab – Our first-in-class antibody against a tumor-specific carbohydrate-protein epitope.

 A randomized double blinded study in ovarian cancer has been recently completed and reported*; Gatipotuzumab did not improve the time without disease recurrence when given as single agent maintenance, while showing a good safety profile.
 Additional studies are planned to assess the potential of Gatipotuzumab when used in combination with other agents in different tumor types and settings.

-Disease setting, and the opportunity
+Disease setting, and the opportunity of Gatipotuzumab

 Gatipotuzumab (previously known as PankoMab-GEX®) is currently under development for recurrent ovarian cancer.
 Target indications for further development include non-small cell lung (NSCLC), breast, gastrointestinal, pancreatic, endometrial and cervical cancers.

 In these target indications, most patients carry the TA–MUC1 antigen.

 In a Phase 1 dose escalation study, single agent Gatipotuzumab was well tolerated and showed promising therapeutic activity in patients with various solid tumors, including complete and partial responses and long lasting disease control.

 In November 2013, Glycotope initiated a Phase 2 study with Gatipotuzumab as maintenance therapy for recurrent ovarian cancer.
 The recruitment phase for this study has recently been completed.
 The results from this study are expected for mid-2017.

 Differentiation/mode of actions/specificity